 \subsection{Multi-Objective Evolutionary Optimization}

-To effectively navigate the complex programmatic space of EEG analysis, we formulate the pipeline engineering process as a tree-structured search, leveraging the exploration paradigm established in ML-Master~\cite{liu2025ml}.
-In contrast to sequential code generation, this framework maintains a solution tree in which each node represents a fully executable pipeline script, and edges denote evolutionary steps—specifically, iterative code modifications conditioned on execution feedback.

-The optimization process operates as a closed-loop cycle.
-Following the execution of a candidate solution $s_t$, the system evaluates the execution outcomes to determine the direction of the subsequent iteration.
-This decision-making process is governed by a feedback mechanism, in which a semantic diagnosis module synthesizes the architectural logic and performance metrics of the parent node into actionable refinement instructions.
-These instructions subsequently guide the generation of a child node $s_{t+1}$, with the objective of rectifying theoretical flaws or optimizing the hyperparameters of the parent node $s_t$.
+To navigate the complex programmatic space of EEG analysis effectively, we cast pipeline engineering as a tree-structured search, building on the exploration paradigm of ML-Master~\cite{liu2025ml}.
+The optimization proceeds as a closed-loop cycle.
+After a candidate solution $s_t$ is executed, the system evaluates its outcomes to determine the direction of the next iteration.
+This decision is governed by a feedback mechanism in which a semantic diagnosis module synthesizes the architectural logic and the performance metrics of the parent node into actionable refinement instructions.
+These instructions then guide the generation of a child node $s_{t+1}$, with the objective of rectifying theoretical flaws or optimizing the hyperparameters of the parent node $s_t$.

-To mitigate convergence to suboptimal local minima and ensure strict alignment with the objectives of the system, we regulate this evolutionary process through a multi-objective reward mechanism.
-Following execution, this mechanism assigns a scalar score to each generated node, serving as the primary criterion for guiding subsequent expansions.
+To discourage premature convergence to local optima and to maintain alignment with the objectives of the system, we regulate this evolutionary process through a multi-objective reward mechanism.
+Following execution, this mechanism assigns each generated node a scalar score that serves as the primary criterion for guiding subsequent expansions.
 Formally, the composite reward $R(s)$ for a candidate solution $s$ is defined as:

-In this formulation, the coefficients $w_{m}, w_{i}, w_{n}, w_{e}, w_{fix}$ regulate the trade-off among competing objectives.
-The term $\mathcal{M}(s|\mathcal{D})$ denotes the primary performance metric (e.g., Balanced Accuracy) evaluated on the target dataset.
-To promote substantial performance gains, $\Delta(s, s_{parent})$ quantifies the incremental improvement of the current node relative to its direct parent.
-Diversity is maintained via a novelty estimation function $\Omega(s)$, which leverages the semantic reasoning capabilities of a LLMs to conduct a contrastive analysis against the archive of historical solutions, thereby penalizing redundancy.
-Computational efficiency is quantified by $\Gamma(\tau_{s}) = 1 - \sqrt{\min(1, \tau_{s}/\tau_{max})}$, where $\tau_{s}$ represents the execution latency of the solution $s$, thereby penalizing pipelines that exceed the temporal budget $\tau_{max}$.
-Finally, to ensure code robustness, we incorporate a debugging reward $\Phi(s)$ that evaluates the executability and syntactic validity of the script, imposing penalties on runtime failures to guide the evolution toward functional solutions.